-Mrs. Fenwick.
+Mrs. FENWICK.
 Thank you, Mr. Chairman.
-It seems incredible to listen to this, over 900 American citizens left there without any intelligent, concerned, active help or protection from their Government.
+It seems incredible to listen to this, over 900 American citizens left there without any intelligent. concerned, active help or protection from their Government.
 And one of our most distinguished Congressmen dead, and two newsmen.

 You wonder how we can have procedures that permit this.
 If I read this correctly, the magazine, New West, was able to publish something in August of 1977, and the State Department received in September information about some guns reported by the U.S. Customs Department.
-That went to the State Department where there were 26 people this quote and he authors who never read it.
+That went to the State Department where there were 26 people who never read it.

-Mr. Berdes.
+Mr. BERDES.
 That is right.

-Mrs. Fenwick.
+Mrs. FENWICK.
 And nobody moved, apparently, until June of 1978, although the New West article was published and other things had come out.